Cinnamon (Steam) Essential Oil

 Cinnamon essential oil is considered a warming remedy, stimulating digestion and circulation, while supporting the immune system.
-Our Cinnamon zeylanicum essential oil is steam distilled from the inner bark of certified organic Cinnamon trees from Madagascar.
+Our Cinnamon zeylanicum essential oil is steam distilled from the inner bark of certified Cinnamon trees from Madagascar.
 This steam distilled variety is the one we use in one of our most popular blends, Purify, a fantastic immune booster and air freshener.
 The cinnamon in Purify adds to the blend's antimicrobial properties.
-Cinnamon essential oil is exceptionally potent and should be used with care.
+Pure Cinnamon oil is exceptionally potent and should be used with care.

 The oldest known uses of cinnamon oil include reduces toothaches and fighting bad breath.
 Cinnamon bark oil is used in pharmaceutical preparations and is still included in mouth washes and toothpaste.